Seeed-Studio/Arduino_IDE_for_RePhone/README.md

 Let's start with a simple program **Hello World**

-1. Press and hold the power key (PWR) for 2 seconds to turn it ON (LED indicator shows GREEN)
+1.Press and hold the power key (PWR) for 2 seconds to turn it ON (LED indicator shows GREEN)

-2. Open the **Arduino_IDE_for_RePhone.exe** in the folder where you unzipped the Arduino IDE for RePhone, the software interface is as following:
+2.Open the **Arduino_IDE_for_RePhone.exe** in the folder where you unzipped the Arduino IDE for RePhone, the software interface is as following:

 ![](http://www.seeedstudio.com/wiki/images/f/f7/Arduino_IDE_for_RePhone_interface.png)

-3. Open **Device Manager** to check for the COM ports.
+3.Open **Device Manager** to check for the COM ports.
 There will be **two COM ports**:

 * MTK USB Debug Port is used for uploading code